 Start and optimize your business through Google My Business Page, including your website, services, locations, and other necessary details.

 And then, when people search for ‘travel in Dubai‘ or maybe ‘digital marketing agencies,’ your company will appear like this:

 You can also reach out to other websites to allow you to publish content on their website in exchange for backlinks.
 But don’t accept link exchange, where you’d link to my site for me to link back to yours.

 You can even promote your business by paying for sponsored content on other authoritative websites.

 While links from social media are marked as ‘no-follow’, which generally tells the search engines to ignore them, they are still important if obtained from highly ranked websites.
 So, consider marketing your web pages on social media platforms like Facebook and YouTube.

 3. Technical SEO

-As the name suggests, this type of SEO focus on fixing the technical issues that can hinder your site’s visibility on search engines.
+As the name suggests, this type of SEO focuses on fixing the technical issues hindering your site’s visibility on search engines.